cheung0/Air-Quality-Prediction/README.md

 ## The Bay Area

 ## Los Angeles Analysis
-Notes:
-2010 - 2022 csv file LA data
-54347 data points, probably big enough?
-XGBoost
-Linear Regression
-2023 as additional test set, graph compare with predict, find out good features

 Using a time series forecasting perspective, the data fluctuates and shows signs of patterns and trends.
-The date can be used as a feature variable.
-The AQI and PM2.5 concentration on weekends is lower than weekdays, showing us that we can use day of week as a feature variable.
-PM2.5 has a 0.88 correlation with AQI because PM2.5 is one of the 5 particulate matters used to calculate AQI, so PM2.5 is a feature variable as well.

-## Machine Learning on California Air Quality
+## Machine Learning on Los Angeles Air Quality
 ### Time Series and XGBoost Tree
 ![Screenshot 2023-05-20 at 1 58 47 AM](https://github.com/cheung0/California-Air-Quality-Prediction/assets/56772737/526b1724-f5ff-48e6-b0ef-bb257145a995)

+The model is trained on 54347 data points from 2010 - 2022, excluding 2021.

 One hot encoding is good in general, but not for day of week in this case.